 The laser module used in X7 has a standard lifetime of 10,000 hours, and you can get a replacement from Atomstack’s website or Amazon.

 Generally, diode lasers are more energy-efficient and have lower power consumption than other types of lasers (CO2, fiber).

 The laser head in X7 has an eye protection shield for blocking laser beams, but it’s not always reliable as some beams can escape through the focus gap.

-So it’s better to use an eye protection glass.
+So it’s better to use eye protection glasses.
 Accidental exposure to the beam can cause permanent damage to your eyes.

 Atomstack doesn’t provide any safety glass with X7, but you can use any laser safety glass that can block the 455nm wavelength laser beam this diode laser emits.

 The 5W diode laser module used on X7 is powerful enough for most engraving applications.

 X7's quadruple lens configuration provides a focal length of 30 mm to the laser beam, allowing it to stay in focus much longer.

 This makes it possible to cut thicker materials like 15mm plywood.
 I've tested this machine myself and will discuss the results in this article's "testing Atomstack X7" section.